Aircloak/TrainingMaterial/slides-server/content/analyst.md

 ## Why do I need to know

 - Knowing when anonymization takes place is important for good query results
-- Unrestricted queries do not underly Aircloak query restrictions
+- Unrestricted queries are not subject to Aircloak query restrictions

 --